ConocoPhillips Retirement: Understanding Your Benefits

 It is important for ConocoPhillips to keep an eye on how many shares of COP stock they have and what percentage of their overall investment portfolio they represent.
 If they start to become too large of a percentage of the employee’s overall investment portfolio, it could be beneficial to consider diversification into other investment assets to avoid their retirement goals being determined by the rise or fall of COP stock.

 ConocoPhillips offers ample opportunities for employees to store away funds and investments for retirement.
 These different retirement vehicles can be an excellent source of retirement savings.
 It is important to fully understand the available benefits, and how to maximize them.
 Our advisory team is well-versed in these benefits and has helped many ConocoPhillips employees and executives retire successfully.

 Need Some Help?

-If you’d like some help from a CPA or CERTIFIED FINANCIAL PLANNER (CFP®) professional regarding this strategy and how it applies to you, the Rhame & Gorrell Wealth Management team is here to help.
+If you’d like some help from one of our CPAs or CERTIFIED FINANCIAL PLANNER (CFP®) professionals regarding this strategy and how it applies to you, the Rhame & Gorrell Wealth Management team is here to help.

 Our experienced Wealth Managers can help you review your financial, estate, and tax situation to come up with a custom strategy going forward.